On a statutory holiday, workers are entitled to a holiday and an indemnity. The employer must calculate the indemnity.

 A worker who is required to work on a statutory holiday is entitled to their wages for the day.
 They are also entitled to an indemnity or a holiday at another time, at the employer’s option.

+If the employer decides to grant the postponed vacation, the employee will therefore be entitled to a day of paid leave on a date other than the statutory holiday.
 A deferred holiday must be taken in the 3 weeks preceding or following the statutory holiday (except for the National Holiday).

 If the statutory holiday falls on a day the worker does not usually work or during the worker’s vacation, they are entitled to an indemnity or a holiday at another time, at the employer’s option.